Armored Heart: Tamed Soul

 “Alright, Celia.
 It will be easiest to simply show you.”
 She gestured for Celia to stand, leading her over to the mirror.
 “Sgailean airgid, dealbh mor,” she incanted, and the glass rippled.
 Before Celia could react, Gella shook her head.
 “It's a spell to create moving images.
 Nothing more.”
 To prove her point, she stood in front of the glass as the image resolved itself, and began to explain.

 “I am going to make you my champion.
-A warrior, trained by the best I have at my disposal, which - as you’ve seen - is considerable.
+A warrior, trained by the best I have at my disposal – which, as you’ve seen, is considerable.
 You would be my guard when I go on research trips, my standard-bearer in tournaments, and my bodyguard, when I need it.”
 As she spoke, the Celia in the mirror took a step back, and the image zoomed out.
 She took in the sight of herself, wearing practical gear of smooth black cotton.
 With everything she had seen so far, this magic seemed almost mundane.
 What was a moving painting compared to commanding space itself?
 Still, it was fascinating to watch her own reflection move.

 Mirror Celia raised her hand, and with a shimmery glitter of pale blue fog, armor seemed to coalesce from nowhere onto her body.
 Not the steel breastplate and mail she currently owned, but a suit of geometric plate armor, softly glowing with an unnatural sapphire blue.
 The crest of a crossed staff and sword in front of a tower on a green background shimmered into existence on her back.
 Mirror Celia did a little spin, showing off how well it fit – impossibly so, the armor didn’t seem like it had any way to remove it, besides whatever magic had summoned it to begin with.
 In her counterpart’s hand, a sword – her sword – shimmered into existence.
 But it was different.
 Sigils and marks were etched into the blade and hilt by a precise hand, the depressions filled with other metals and resins.
 Celia's own knowledge of magic was lacking, she knew, but her mirror wielded the blade with ease and familiarity, and at her touch, the sigils flared to life.

 Watching herself clad in armor that looked as though it hadn’t been crafted by mortal hands, and with how perfectly and effortlessly her counterpart wore it, Celia couldn’t help but feel a powerful desire for that.
-Before, she had to claw for everything she had, and what had it gotten her?
-A rickety uncomfortable bed in a poor section of the city, enough money to keep herself fed, her armor mostly taken care of, and precious little else.
+Before, she’d had to claw for everything she had, and what had it gotten her?
+A rickety, uncomfortable bed in a poor section of the city, enough money to keep herself fed, her armor mostly taken care of, and precious little else.
 Recalling her selection of books and personal trinkets in the trunk back at New Gyr brought on a tiny feeling of loss, yes.
 But a tiny yet ever-growing part of her, the traitorous part that was considering the deal, pointed out that Celia hadn't even asked if she could get her things back.

 The mage wasn't done, though, and the mirror Celia stopped her weapons practice, standing stock-still.
 The armor shifted back to ethereal fog, and a puff of black went with it, revealing the blonde's naked body.
 The woman in the mirror was similar enough to the woman watching, but a few differences were key.
 Mirror Celia was more toned, but retained some softness in places.
 Her tummy wasn't all hard ridges of muscle, but had the subtle indication she’d seen on Violet instead.
 Her legs carried her with both strength and poise, accentuated when the mirror girl stood perfectly on one foot, then on a single toe of that foot, looking completely unfazed.
 As her counterpart moved, Celia noticed a few other changes.
 The soft downy hair between her legs was absent.
-In fact, below her eyebrows, the mirror Celia seemed as smooth and soft as the rest of Gella's treasures had been.
+In fact, below her eyebrows, the mirror Celia seemed as smooth and soft as the rest of Gella's Treasures had been.

 Gella's voice shocked Celia out of her fascination with her own preening reflection.
 “Pleasure is part of my household, Celia.
-My treasures and I share our bodies, together or separately, with no jealousy to spoil that.
+My Treasures and I share our bodies, together or separately, with no jealousy to spoil that.
 And I would very much like to enjoy every inch of your body, Celia.”

-“I...”
-Words failed her, and she shied away from Gella.
+“I…” Words failed her, and she shied away from Gella.
 Her strength was in her sword arm, her footwork, her stance.
 She knew the path to take, the way to strike to best exploit another’s guard.
 But this was a battle she was wholly unprepared for.
-The four years she had spent as a mercenary had been blessedly free of... entanglements.
+The four years she had spent as a mercenary had been blessedly free of… entanglements.
 She frowned, having expected something to react to that thought, but again, nothing.
 Only the mildest rumble of discontent.
-Her time before had been... she shook her head.
+Her time before had been… She shook her head.
 Even without the pain, the past was best left alone.

 “Celia?”
 Gella asked.
 She opened her eyes, finding the mage had paused, and was now looking at her curiously.

-“I...” she clamped her mouth shut.
+“I…" She clamped her mouth shut.
 Gella was trying to trick her, no doubt.
 Make her question herself with pretty words.
-If she could just gather her thoughts... she needed to run, to retreat, to...
+If she could just gather her thoughts… She needed to run, to retreat, to…

 “Take a deep breath, Celia,” Gella whispered softly into her ear.
 Calm, cool, collected.
 She found herself obeying, filling her lungs, then slowing breathing out.
 She needed to… ”Again.
 Deep breath, now.
 Good girl.”
 Praise mixed with the ebbing feeling of panic, letting it all out with her breath.
 It was so easy to just follow along.
 “One more time,” Gella's voice urged her on, and she took one more deep breath, letting the accumulated panic stream away.
 Celia's mind felt quiet, but not muted.
 Somehow, despite her thoughts having emptied, her mind had sharpened.

-“A spell?” she asked, surprised at how meek her voice was.
+“A spell?”
+She asked, surprised at how meek her voice was.
 She tried again, but she couldn’t come up with the words before Gella shook her head.

 “No. You were just getting a little lost in your own mind.”

 Celia took a moment to reflect on that.
 Getting lost in her own mind.
 Before yesterday she would have scoffed and carried on.
-Her mind was solid, and stable and... and full of places she had been shoving things or hiding things.
+Her mind was solid, and stable and… And full of places she had been shoving things or hiding things.
 Full of kindling she’d made of her feelings.
-“Gella...” she trailed off, and the mage looked at her patiently, understanding.
-“I...
-I figured all of that, when you showed off the other girls, but..?”
+“Gella…" She trailed off, and the mage looked at her patiently, understanding.
+“I… I figured all of that, when you showed off the other girls, but…?”
 She tapped her forehead with two fingers.
 Gella nodded, guiding Celia to look back at the mirror.

 “You're scared of what will happen to your mind,” Gella said, voice surprisingly gentle.
 The mage gestured once more toward the mirror while Celia found herself nodding.
 “Scared I'm going to take everything you are, and make you something you aren't.”
 Mirror Celia suddenly perked up, then relaxed, a look of complete peace overtook her.